Pierres du Niton: History

 The word Niton is derived from the ancient water god Neptune, who was revered by the Gauls who settled at the lake, as old inscriptions in Geneva and Lausanne indicate.

 Guillaume-Henri Dufour used the Repère as a height starting point by the development of the Dufour maps from 1845 to 1864 in the graduation 1:100 000.
 At that time the height over sea level was estimated and decreed to be 376.86 m.
 Up to today, this stone forms the authoritative point of the Swiss height measurement system.
-However, the height was newly evaluated in 1902 to be 373.6 m over sea level.
+However, the height was newly evaluated in 1902 to be 373.6m over sea level.
 This is why the data in maps of Switzerland made before 1902 differ by 3.26 m from today's official values.

 In the Bronze Age, these stones may have had a spiritual significance and been used in religious ceremonies.
-This has been hypothesized due to square holes at the top of the larger stone, discovered in 1660, which seem to have been hewed by Middle Bronze Age (ca. 1500–1200 BC) axes.
+This has been hypothesized due to square holes at the top of the larger stone, discovered in 1660, which seem to have been hewed by Middle Bronze Age (c.
+1500–1200 BCE) axes.